ebi-uniprot/uniprot-manual/help/disease_query.md

 Note 1: Currently, these keywords apply mainly to non-monogenic diseases.

 Note 2: The keyword `'Disease variant'` is used for proteins with at least one disease-associated variant.
-Variants are described in the 'Pathology and Biotech' and in the 'Sequence' sections of a protein entry.
+Variants are described in the 'Disease/Phenotypes and variants' and in the 'Sequence' sections of a protein entry.

 # See also